 Stain is not optional

-Whatever wood you pick, oil stain within 60 days of install doubles the fence’s lifespan in San Diego.
+Whatever wood you pick, professional fence staining within 60 days of install doubles the fence’s lifespan in San Diego.

 Why oil penetrating stain over water-based stain or paint: